pedeEli/haskell-parser/step-1/README.md

            -> (ParseError -> b)           -- called when failed
            -> b}
 ```
 which makes sense, a parser either succeeds or it fails but this misses a key detail.
 We have no idea if the parser has consumed any input or not.
-This feature is is extremly importent which we will see later down the road.
+This feature is is extremly important which we will see later down the road.
 Our actual definition is

 ```haskell
 newtype Parsel s a = Parsel {